michaelfreiburg/fine_tuning_ai_for_sentiments/README.md

 ## Project Overview

-From a business perspective, financial forums offer valuable insights into investor sentiment, but extracting actionable information is challenging due to the unstructured nature of the data.
+Financial forums offer valuable insights into investor sentiment, but extracting actionable information is challenging due to the unstructured nature of the data.
 This project addresses this gap by providing  a scalable, cost-efficient solution for sentiment analysis of forum posts, enabling investors to make data-driven decisions as part of their investment strategies.

 From a technical perspective, the project focuses on fine-tuning and developing a sentiment analysis model specifically tailored for financial forum posts.
 It demonstrates how to effectively combine open-source models with commercial AI solutions to achieve a cost-efficient and high-performing system.
 By leveraging advanced fine-tuning techniques, the project significantly enhances sentiment analysis capabilities while reducing dependency on costly APIs for large-scale applications.